cyberphone/doc/payments/paymenthandler.md

 after the user has acknowledged a payment request with a *PIN* or *biometric operation*.
-This model permits authorization objects (after being encrypted or tokenized), to be passed directly to merchants fo subsequent redemption.
+This model permits authorization objects (after being encrypted or tokenized), to be passed directly to merchants for subsequent "redemption".

 The `PaymentHandler` API on the other hand, effectively requires payment authorizations to be performed in a
-Web server hosted by the payment provider, using **authentication**, since local **signatures** performed by https://www.w3.org/TR/webauthn/ is currently undefined.
+Web server hosted by the payment provider, using **authentication**, since local **signatures** performed by https://www.w3.org/TR/webauthn/ is currently not implemented.
 Using https://www.w3.org/TR/WebCryptoAPI/ is imaginable but it does not support **key attestations**, which is a standard feature in Android.